Tinkou/exercices/case_2/README.md

 Application should be displayed on localhost:9002

 # Exercice:
 The application is not working.
-Using kubectl edit to correct the configuration to be able to see the cheese.
+Using kubectl edit, correct the configuration to be able to see the cheese.